 By Steve Newton

-Thirty years ago this week–on February 16, 1989–I did the second of my three interviews with Canadian guitar hero Jeff Healey.
+On February 16, 1989, I did the second of my three interviews with Canadian guitar hero Jeff Healey.

 He was only 22 at the time, but holy crap could that guy play!